varnish/docker-varnish/README.md

 # Official Varnish Docker image

-This is the source repository useid to build the official [Varnish Docker image](https://hub.docker.com/_/varnish).
+This is the source repository used to build the official [Varnish Docker image](https://hub.docker.com/_/varnish).

 ## Versions